Electrical, Business Tips

 Ron Lutwiller, chief operating officer at in Charlotte, N.C., revamped and optimized Roby’s website by switching over to ServiceTitan software for electricians.

-The move to an all-in-one software solution, he says, helped facilitate other changes needed to grow the family-owned business—such as switching to a flat-rate pricing system, placing more emphasis on selling service contracts, and creating friendly competition plus more accountability for technicians, and providing data in real time.
+The move to an all-in-one software solution, he says, helped facilitate other changes needed to grow the family-owned business—such as switching to a flat-rate pricing system, placing more emphasis on selling service contracts, creating friendly competition plus more accountability for technicians, and providing data in real time.

 With analytics right at his fingertips, Lutwiller uses the software to create customized reports for every aspect of the business, from job details and CSR performance to technician stats and equipment inventory.